bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_mining.md

-The miner then sends to the pool a copy of the information the pool needs to validate that the header will hash below the target and that the the block of transactions referred to by the header merkle root field is valid for the pool's purposes.
+The miner then sends to the pool a copy of the information the pool needs to validate that the header will hash below the target and that the block of transactions referred to by the header merkle root field is valid for the pool's purposes.
 (This usually means that the coinbase transaction must pay the pool.)